c-3lab/dim/doc/en/help.md

 ## Overview

-Displays information on the commands available in the dim.
+Display information on the commands available in the dim.

 ## Argument

 **optional**\
-Specify the command for dim.\
-Information on each command is displayed.\
+Specify the command for dim, Information on each command is displayed.\
-If no arguments are specified,\
-a list of available commands is displayed.
+If no arguments are specified, a list of available commands is displayed.

 ```bash
 dim help [command]